top of page

 • 2 min read

-Teaching your dogs tricks, especially when they are not a puppy, will not be easy but with time, patients and dedication your dog will surely learn to do the trick you teach.
+Teaching your dogs tricks, especially when they are not a puppy, will not be easy but with time, patience and dedication your lovely dog will surely learn to do the trick you teach.
+Not only is it great for them, it's a great bonding experience for you.
+From "Playing Dead" and "Crawl" to Spin, we're noted down the instructions for you.

 .
 First of all, your dog needs to know the basic commands like "sit", "down", and "stay".

 .
-Have your dog sit or lie down and gently guide them down on their side once achieved give them a treat.
+Get your dog sit or lie down and gently guide them down on their side once achieved give them a treat.

 .
 Next, use a verbal cue like "bang" or "play dead" whilst rolling your dog on it's side.

 .
-After that gradually stop helping them roll on their side so they learn to do it by themselves.
+Gradually stop helping them roll on their side so they learn to do it by themselves.

 .
 Reward and repeat until they successfully play dead!